Pyrite

 Pyrite's metallic luster and pale brass-yellow hue give it a superficial resemblance to gold, hence the well-known nickname of fool's gold.
-The color has also led to the nicknames brass, brazzle, and Brazil, primarily used to refer to pyrite found in coal.
+The color has also led to the nicknames brass, brazzle, and brazil, primarily used to refer to pyrite found in coal.

 The name pyrite is derived from the Greek πυρίτης λίθος (pyritēs lithos), 'stone or mineral which strikes fire', in turn from πῦρ (pŷr), 'fire'.
-In ancient Roman times, this name was applied to several types of stone that would create sparks when struck against steel; Pliny the Elder described one of them as being brassy, almost certainly a reference to what we now call pyrite.
+In ancient Roman times, this name was applied to several types of stone that would create sparks when struck against steel; Pliny the Elder described one of them as being brassy, almost certainly a reference to what is now called pyrite.

 By Georgius Agricola's time, c.
 1550, the term had become a generic term for all of the sulfide minerals.

 Pyrite is usually found associated with other sulfides or oxides in quartz veins, sedimentary rock, and metamorphic rock, as well as in coal beds and as a replacement mineral in fossils, but has also been identified in the sclerites of scaly-foot gastropods.
 Despite being nicknamed "fool's gold", pyrite is sometimes found in association with small quantities of gold.
-A substantial proportion of the gold is "invisible gold" incorporated into the pyrite (see Carlin-type gold deposit).
+A substantial proportion of the gold is "invisible gold" incorporated into the pyrite.
 It has been suggested that the presence of both gold and arsenic is a case of coupled substitution but as of 1997 the chemical state of the gold remained controversial.

 Uses

-Pyrite enjoyed brief popularity in the 16th and 17th centuries as a source of ignition in early firearms, most notably the wheellock, where a sample of pyrite was placed against a circular file to strike the sparks needed to fire the gun.
+Pyrite gained a brief popularity in the 16th and 17th centuries as a source of ignition in early firearms, most notably the wheellock, where a sample of pyrite was placed against a circular file to strike the sparks needed to fire the gun.

-Pyrite is used with flintstone and a form of tinder made of stringybark by the Kaurna people, people of South Australia, as a traditional method of starting fires.
+Pyrite is used with flintstone and a form of tinder made of stringybark by the Kaurna people of South Australia, as a traditional method of starting fires.

 Pyrite has been used since classical times to manufacture copperas (ferrous sulfate).
 Iron pyrite was heaped up and allowed to weather (an example of an early form of heap leaching).
 The acidic runoff from the heap was then boiled with iron to produce iron sulfate.
 In the 15th century, new methods of such leaching began to replace the burning of sulfur as a source of sulfuric acid.
 By the 19th century, it had become the dominant method.

 Pyrite remains in commercial use for the production of sulfur dioxide, for use in such applications as the paper industry, and in the manufacture of sulfuric acid.
 Thermal decomposition of pyrite into FeS (iron(II) sulfide) and elemental sulfur starts at 540 C; at around 700 C, pS2 is about 1 atm.

 A newer commercial use for pyrite is as the cathode material in Energizer brand non-rechargeable lithium metal batteries.

 Pyrite is a semiconductor material with a band gap of 0.95 eV.
 Pure pyrite is naturally n-type, in both crystal and thin-film forms, potentially due to sulfur vacancies in the pyrite crystal structure acting as n-dopants.